sparks-baird/mat_discover/README.md

   informatics](https://github.com/tilde-lab/awesome-materials-informatics) (~100 as of 2021-12-10)

 ### Visualization
+The DiSCoVeR workflow is visualized as follows:

 <img src="https://sparks-baird.github.io/mat_discover/figures/discover-workflow.png" alt="DiSCoVeR Workflow" width=600>

 <sup>Figure 1: DiSCoVeR workflow to create chemically homogeneous clusters.  (a) Training and validation data are obtained inthe form of chemical formulas and target properties (i.e.  performance).  (b) The training and validation chemical formulasare combined and used to compute ElMD pairwise distances.  (c) ElMD pairwise distance matrices are used to computeDensMAP embeddings and DensMAP densities.  (d) DensMAP embeddings are used to compute HDBSCAN\* clusters.(e) Validation target property predictions are made via CrabNet and plotted against the uniqueness proxy (e.g.  densityproxy) in the form of a Pareto front plot.
 Discovery scores are assigned based on the (arbitrarily) weighted sum of scaledperformance and uniqueness proxy.
 Higher scores are better.  (f) HDBSCAN* clustering results can be used to obtain acluster-wise performance (e.g.  average target property) plotted against a cluster-wise uniqueness proxy (e.g.  fraction ofvalidation compounds vs.  total compounds within a cluster).</sup>

 ### Tabular Summary
+A summary of the DiSCoVeR methods are given in the following table:

 <sup>Table  1:  A  description  of  methods  used  in  this  work  and  each  method’s  role  in  DiSCoVeR.∗A  Pareto  front  is  moreinformation-dense  than  a  proxy  score  in  that  there  are  no  predefined  relative  weights  for  performance  vs.   uniquenessproxy.
 Compounds that are closer to the Pareto front are better.
 The upper areas of the plot represent a higher weighttowards performance while the right-most areas of the plot represent a higher weight towards uniqueness.</sup>
 | Method                                                                   | What is it?                                   | What is its role in DiSCoVeR?           |